Al-Baqarah

 Folio from the Blue Quran with the fragment of the chapter Al-Baqara.
 Museum of Islamic Art, Doha.

-Left-side of a Double-page Opening of the Qur'an from Terengganu with beginning of the chapter Al-Baqara.
+Left-side of a Double-page Opening of the Quran from Terengganu with beginning of the chapter Al-Baqara.
 End of the 18th or 19th century.
 Asian Civilisations Museum.

 Al-Baqarah (الْبَقَرَة, ’al-baqarah; lit.
 "The Heifer" or "The Cow"), also spelled as Al-Baqara, is the second and longest chapter (surah) of the Quran.
 It consists of 286 verses (āyāt) which begin with the "muqatta'at" letters alif (ا), lām (ل), and mīm (م).
 The Verse of Loan (the longest single verse of the Quran), the Throne Verse (the greatest verse), and the last 2 verses, Treasures of the Throne are in this chapter.

 The sūrah encompasses a variety of topics and contains several commands for Muslims such as enjoining fasting on the believer during the month of Ramadan; forbidding interest or usury (riba); and several other famous verses such as the last two verses, which came from the treasure under Allah's Throne, and the verse of no compulsion in religion.

 The sūrah addresses a wide variety of topics, including substantial amounts of law, and retells stories of Adam, Ibrahim (Abraham) and Mūsa (Moses).
 A major theme is guidance: urging the pagans (Al-Mushrikeen) and the Jews of Medina to embrace Islam, and warning them and the hypocrites (Munafiqun) of the fate God had visited in the past on those who failed to heed his call.
 The surah is also believed to be a means of protection from the jinn.

 Al-Baqara is believed by Muslims to have been revealed in a span of 10 years starting from 622 in Medina after the Hijrah, with the exception of the riba verses which Muslims believe were revealed during the Farewell Pilgrimage, the last Hajj of Muhammad.
 In particular, verse 281 is believed to be the last verse of the Quran to be revealed, on the 10th day of Dhu al-Hijja 10 A.H., when Muhammad was in the course of performing his last Hajj, 07 or 09 or 21 days before he died.